 ACCESS TO LICENSE INFORMATION

 For security purposes the hard copy of licensing information is kept in the office of the HR Manager.
-Only the Owner/President and HR Manager shall have access to this information.
+Only the President and HR Manager shall have access to this information.

 The electronic spreadsheet tracking license information shall be kept by the HR Manager.